List of Big Nate characters and premises: Marcus Goode

-Marcus is a "popular kid" at P.S.
+Marcus Goode is a "popular kid" at P.S.
 38, although he tends to bully others.
 He is in seventh grade and his friends always follow him around.
 Nate calls those friends Marcettes.
 Recurring jokes involve Nate, Teddy, and Francis attempting to come up with comebacks to the names Marcus calls them.

+In the comic book compilation Big Nate: Say Good-bye to Dork City, Nate chose to join Marcus's gang but would later leave in favor of hanging out with his friends.
+He completed in the school's field day competition with the seventh graders in Big Nate: In the Zone against the sixth graders.
+He loses the three-legged competition against Chad Applewhite and Maya, and afterwards, Marcus is humiliated in front of the whole school by Chad during a performance by Enslave the Mollusk.

+In the TV series, in season 2, he is voiced by Ogie Banks III.

 Sheila Stapleton

-A friend of Nate, Francis, Teddy, and Jenny.
+Sheila Stapleton is a friend of Nate, Francis, Teddy, and Jenny.
 She goes out with Francis.
 In the older comics, it states that she is the captain of the cheerleaders and is Jenny's best friend.